Getting the Final Custody Decree

 - By Mail (Family Court, 601 North Pecos, Las Vegas, NV 89101).

-Most judges want to see the parties in court before approving a final Custody Decree.
+Some judges want to see the parties in court before approving a final Custody Decree.
 A hearing is almost always required if a Default was entered against the Defendant.

 If the judge wants you to appear in court before approving the final Custody Decree, you will need to set an "uncontested" hearing with the judge.
 You can do this by filling out a "Setting Slip" and bringing it to the Clerk's Office at the Family Courthouse.
 A clerk will be able to set a court date for you when you file the form.